International Network of Boundary Organizations on Adaptation

 - More than 25 members, with a good north-south balance

-- Over 15 activities, including panel presentations, workshops and networking events, during the network’s first 2 years of operation
+- Over 15 activities, including panel presentations, workshops and networking events, during the network’s first two years of operation

-- Recognition of the INBOA niche by the World Adaptation Science Program (WASP) and World Climate Research Program (WCRP)
+- Recognition of the INBOA's specific role by the World Adaptation Science Program (WASP) and World Climate Research Programme (WCRP)

 - New collaborations amongst members